Managing missing data with pandas

 value

-Scalar value or dict-like object used to fill in missing values.
+Scalar value or dict-like object used to fill in missing values

 axis

-Axis to be filled; default axis=0
+Axis to fill; default is axis=0

 inplace

-changes the calling object without creating a copy
+Modifies the calling object without creating a copy

 limit